Startup Definitions

 Growth HackerAn employee who creates rapid, viral growth.

-Growth HackingA creative and experimental approach to marketing that focuses on rapid growth using unconventional tactics.
+Growth HackingA creative and experimental approach to marketing that focuses on rapid growth using unconventional strategies.

 Guerrilla MarketingAn unconventional marketing strategy that aims to achieve maximum results from minimal resources.